LeakyAbstractions/result/docs/index.md

 }
 ```

-Now suposse we have a method `openFile` which checks if a given file exists and returns a result containing the file
+Now suppose we have a method `openFile` which checks if a given file exists and returns a result containing the file
 object or a `Problem` object explaining why the file cannot be retrieved:

 ```java